 - PBMs negotiate pricing with a large network of retail or mail pharmacies and are able to offer patients and employers greater access to medications across multiple retail chains at competitive pricing.

-- PBMs also offer extensive clinical programs including quantity edits, step therapy, and prior authorizations to help employee benefits plan administrators ensure appropriate medication usage, safety precautions, and savings opportunities.
+- PBMs offer extensive clinical programs including quantity edits, step therapy, and prior authorizations, to help benefits plan administrators ensure appropriate medication usage, safety precautions, and savings opportunities.

-- Further, PBMs should also serve as advisors for employers by providing advice and recommendations on different plan designs, clinical programs and more.
+- PBMs often serve as advisors for employers by providing advice and recommendations on different plan designs, clinical programs, and more.

 Increase Access to Medication

-- Both of these negotiations allow PBMs to mitigate rising prescription costs and ensure that drugs are administered effectively and achieve the best result for the patient.
+- PBMs mitigate rising prescription costs and ensure that drugs are administered effectively and achieve the best result for the health and wellness of the patient.
 By establishing a large network of retail or mail pharmacies, PBMs are able to offer patients and employers greater access to medications across multiple retail chains.

-It’s fair to think of the PBM, pharmaceutical manufacturer, and employer relationship a little bit like a game of tug of war.
-The PBM is in the middle, connected between the manufacturer and the employer, and is being pulled in both directions. with the goal of getting both parties a fair deal and offering solutions to minimize Rx benefit costs.
+It’s fair to think of the relationship between the PBM, the pharmaceutical manufacturer, and the employer, a little bit like a game of tug-of-war.
+The PBM is in the middle, connected between the manufacturer and the employer, and is being pulled in both directions — with the goal of getting both parties a fair deal and offering solutions to minimize prescription benefit costs.

 How do PBMs work with Pharmaceutical Manufacturers?

 The relationship between PBMs and pharmaceutical manufacturers is complicated.
-There are quite a few money-driven challenges that make interactions between drug companies and PBMs difficult to navigate and understand.
+There are a number of financially-driven challenges that make interactions between drug companies and PBMs difficult to navigate and understand.

 As an intermediary between pharmaceutical companies and patients, PBMs are responsible for determining the affordability of a drug and putting programs in place to help patients access medications and use the most effective treatments.
 These programs include:

-- PBMs negotiate with pharmaceutical companies to determine what level of rebates the company will offer for certain drugs.
-Rebates are paid to the PBM.
+- PBMs negotiate with pharmaceutical companies to determine the level of rebates the company will offer for certain drugs — rebates are paid to the PBM.
 Depending on the contract between the PBM and employer, or plan sponsor, the PBM will pass all, some, or none of the rebate to the employer or plan sponsor.

 Step Therapy Programs

 - Step Therapy programs are a type of prior authorization that applies to both traditional and specialty drugs.
-The program is designed to make sure that patients have at least tried a less expensive drug that’s proven effectiveness for a specific condition before moving onto a more expensive drug.
+The program is designed to make sure that patients have at least tried a less expensive drug that’s proven effective for a specific condition, before moving onto a more expensive drug.

 Prior Authorization Programs

 - Prior Authorization is a cost-savings feature that helps ensure the appropriate use of prescription drugs.
-Prior Authorizations is designed to prevent improper prescribing or use of certain drugs.
+Prior Authorizations are designed to prevent improper prescribing or the improper use of certain drugs.